ArenKDesai/Aren-s-Notes/graphics shaders.md

 ```
 `pos` and `modelViewMatrix` are declared, but will be initialized by `THREE.js`.
 The output is `gl_Position`.
 The communication between programs is done through variables with strong typing.
 Variables are declared with a qualifier and type.
-For example, ``
+For example, `modelViewMatrix` is of qualifier ``

 An example fragment shader:
 ```GLSL